 The Company has adopted the pro forma disclosure features of Statement of Financial Accounting Standards No. 123, "Accounting for Stock-Based Compensation" (SFAS 123).
-As required by SFAS 123, pro forma information regarding net earnings (loss) has been determined as if the Company had accounted for employee stock options and awards granted by AMR subsequent to December 31, 1994 using the fair value method prescribed by SFAS 123.
-The fair value for the stock options was estimated at the date of grant using a Black-Scholes option pricing model with the following weighted-average assumptions for 2001, 2000 and 1999: risk-free interest rates of 4.58% to 6.15%; dividend yields of 0%; expected stock volatility ranging from 31.3% to 45.2%; and expected life of the options of 4.5 years for the Plans and 1.5 years for The Pilot Plan.
+As required by SFAS 123, pro forma information regarding income (loss) from continuing operations before extraordinary loss and earnings (loss) per share from continuing operations before extraordinary loss have been determined as if the Company had accounted for its employee stock options and awards granted subsequent to December 31, 1994 using the fair value method prescribed by SFAS 123.
+The fair value for the stock options was estimated at the date of grant using a Black-Scholes option pricing model with the following weighted-average assumptions for 2001, 2000 and 1999: risk-free interest rates ranging from 4.58% to 6.15%; dividend yields of 0%; expected stock volatility ranging from 31.3% to 45.2%; and expected life of the options of 4.5 years for the Plans and 1.5 years for The Pilot Plan.

-The Black-Scholes option valuation model was developed for use in estimating the fair value of traded options that have no vesting restrictions and are fully transferable.
+estimating the fair value of traded options that have no vesting restrictions and are fully transferable.
 In addition, option valuation models require the input of highly subjective assumptions, including the expected stock price volatility.
 Because the Company's employee stock options have characteristics significantly different from those of traded options, and because changes in the subjective input assumptions can materially affect the fair value estimate, in management's opinion, the existing models do not necessarily provide a reliable single measure of the fair value of its employee stock options.